IngvarLeerimaa/Nets-demo/README.md

 Port can be changed by navigating to `src/main/resources/application.properties` and inserting your desired port number `server.port=<Port_Number>`.

 The application uses an H2 in-memory database.

 To access the H2 ui, navigate to `http://localhost:8080/h2-ui/`.

 ## API Endpoints

-- **POST /numbers** - Adds a new list of numbers.
+- **POST /numbers** - Stores each number in the database as a new entity.
   - Request Body:
     ```json
     {